cleesmith/storygrind/wiki-content/Home.md

 StoryGrind is a free desktop application that helps writers, authors, and editors improve their manuscripts using AI-powered tools.
 Your manuscripts stay on your computer, and you control when and how A.I. assistance is applied to your work.

+> Built with love by a book lover, for book lovers who write

 ## 🚀 Quick Start

 1. **[Download & Install](Installation-Guide)** StoryGrind for your platform